Modern slavery and human trafficking statement

 The Board of Trustees has overall responsibility for ensuring this statement complies with our legal and ethical obligations, and that it is reviewed on an annual basis.
 Management is responsible for raising awareness and implementing the relevant policies.

-Barnardo’s has considered its strategy of implementing the measures set out in its previous statement and concluded that whilst a lot of work has been undertaken in this area the pandemic and subsequent economic challenges has had an adverse effect on our ability to complete this work.
-An updated action plan has been developed and will be monitored by our Corporate Leadership team through the next year.
+Barnardo’s has considered its strategy of implementing the measures set out in its previous statement and concluded that whilst the pandemic and subsequent economic challenges have delayed the work, good progress has been made recently.
+Our Corporate Leadership team will continue to monitor progress against the actions through the next year.

 Procurement